 It has been said that in today’s economy a college education is absolutely crucial towards finding a job that is worthwhile, fulfilling, and financially stabilizing and the data happens to back that up.
 Recent studies show that college graduates earn on average around $17,500 per year more between the ages 25 and 32 than those holding only high school degrees.
 This gap is wider than it has been in almost fifty years.
 Thus, interest and enrollment in college is growing exponentially, many seeking to profit in the future from this rising trend.
-Following are the top 10 colleges benefiting the most, the top 10 highest enrollment universities.
+Following are the colleges and universities with the highest enrollments.

 MIAMI DADE COLLEGE